aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 ## Microsoft copilot

 Microsoft copilot is cool because it has AI sidebar integration in the edge browser to analyze the contents of a website.

+## Local LLMs

+You can use local LLMs in a chat interface either with LMStudio desktop app or the Ollama CLI.

+**quantization** is the idea of precision in model parameters, either letting each parameter have a floating point precision (more precise) or an integer precision (less precise).

+Although it sounds like being more precise would lead to better results - which it does - it also adds up more space to download local models and requires more RAM.
+To use a model for inference, it has to get loaded into memory, and even the smallest LLM has over 1 billion parameters.
+Higher precision leads to higher RAM requirements:

+- A model with float32 quantization for parameters means each parameter is 32 bits, or 4 bytes, meaning a model with 2 billion parameters would need 8GB of RAM.

+Thus quantization allows us to mathematically round the floating point precision parameters to integers, either int4 (4 bit) or int8 (8 bit) to cut down the RAM usage of a model:

+- A model quantized with int4 quantization for parameters means each parameter is 4 bits, or 0.5 bytes, meaning a model with 2 billion parameters would only need 1GB of RAM.

+> [!TIP]
+> quantization allows us toi achieve up to 1/2 or 1/4 cutting of RAM usage.

+You can download quantized models off of hugging face.
 ## Prompt engineering

 ### Prompt Engineering in a nutshell